Key takeaways:

 One of the newest package delivery systems on the market is the off-site storage and drop-off service.
 Companies such as Fetch have introduced this concept, where residents have packages delivered to a third-party facility and schedule a drop-off time that’s convenient for them.
 Fetch then delivers the package to the resident’s door at that time.

 The benefit of an off-site or third-party package drop-off service is that property staff doesn’t have to manage deliveries.
-Additionally, these services help prevent package theft by ensuring items are delivered at a time when residents are home to accept them.
+Additionally, these services help prevent package theft by ensuring items are delivered when residents are home to accept them.

 However, one drawback of third-party delivery services is the delay in delivery.
 Since residents must wait for items to be delivered to two different locations, it can take longer than usual for them to receive their packages.
-Plus, adding the extra delivery steps is inefficient and not the most eco-friendly solution.
+Adding the extra delivery steps is also inefficient and not the most eco-friendly solution.

 How third-party package storage & drop-off systems work: